 This has to be the most dreaded interview question ever.
 After all, if I had said I wanted to be a writer while applying for a Ph.D. at an IIT, I don’t think they’d have accepted me.

 Though I loved writing, doing it alongside a full-time job wasn’t easy.
 I felt overwhelmed and drained all the time.
 It was the beginning of the problems that came with part-time writing along with a full-time job.

-After months of failed attempts, I finally cracked how to write efficiently while working full-time, and I have created this guide for you to fast-track your success.
+After several failed attempts, I finally cracked how to write efficiently while working full-time, and I have created this guide for you to fast-track your success.